notweuz/FNF-OSEngine/README.md

 ## IMPORTANT NOTE:

+This is an Android Port, so if you want to help me just send me a pull request

 I need help with making good wikis.
 So if you can, ping me in [my discord server](https://discord.gg/5vEHTRjNck) if you wanna help me.

 !!Add mods by folders (mods/my-mod/) instead of just (mods/)!!!
 Or it'll break engine